Audit and Governance Committee - Monday 14 July 2025, 4:00pm - Cotswold District Council Webcasting

 Officer - 0:55:47

-When I draft your annual opinion, I take into account all the assurance levels we have given
+When I draft your annual opinion, I take into account all the assurance levels we have giveninto all the audits over the course of the year,

 and I have a scoring mechanism, if you like,